 Under the Code as now in effect, at the time an incentive stock option is granted or exercised, the holder will not be deemed to have received any income, and the Company will not be entitled to a deduction.
-The difference between the exercise price and the fair market value of the shares subject to the incentive stock option on the date of exercise is a tax preference item, which may subject the holder to the alternative minimum tax in the year of exercise, provided the disposition occurs more than two years after the date of grant and more than one year after exercise.
-A holder who disposes of shares acquired by exercise of an incentive stock option prior to the expiration of the foregoing holding periods realizes ordinary income upon the disposition price.
+The difference between the exercise price and the fair market value of the shares subject to the incentive stock option on the date of exercise is a tax preference item, which may subject the holder to the alternative minimum tax in the year of exercise.
+The holder of an incentive stock option generally will be accorded capital gain or loss treatment on the disposition of the shares acquired upon exercise, provided the disposition occurs more than two years after the date of grant and more than one year after exercise.
+A holder who disposes of shares acquired by exercise of an incentive stock option prior to the expiration of the foregoing holding periods realizes ordinary income upon the disposition equal to the difference between the exercise price and the lesser of the fair market value of the shares on the date of exercise or the disposition price.
 To the extent ordinary income is recognized by the holder, the Company is permitted to deduct a corresponding amount as compensation expense.